FlyingDutchmanGames/battle_box/README.md

 [ ] Bot Info Page
 [ ] Game Engine Stats Server (# Live Games, # Most Active Lobby, # Connections)?
-[ ] Tear out phoenix pubsub for game engine pubsub and use registry [ ] Remove GenStateMachine in favor of built in :genstatem [ ] bot self play/user self play lobby matchmaker settings [ ] Github Pages landing page
+[ ] Tear out phoenix pubsub for game engine pubsub and use registry [ ] Remove GenStateMachine in favor of built in :genstatem (this is annoying so maybe not) [ ] bot self play/user self play lobby matchmaker settings [ ] Github Pages landing page
 [ ] Pick a domain name and associate it